 To quickly group students for small group reading instruction using the Build It and Switch It activities, let’s refer back to the results you got from the phonemic segmentation test.

 To find out where your students should begin, take a look at the section on the left (see image below) to help decide which level on the right to place them.

 Once you’ve placed your students, you’ll be able to put them into small reading groups where all of the children in the same group are at the same reading level.
 For example, if a group of students recognize over five letter-sounds but can’t segment CVC, they should start with the Build It activity (see above).

 Build It requires students to build one word on the board at a time.
 The student would build the word, “mat,” and they just have an “m” and “a” and “t” in a scramble order to choose from.
 That’s easier than Switch It, where they have to change “mat,” to “Pat” and “Pat” to “pot” and so on.
 If a student knows more than five letters sounds, which is great, but they can’t segment CVC, that’s another reason to do Build It.

 Keep in mind that if a student can segment CVC words, you can move them up to the next level.
 If they can segment CVC, you can move them to CVCC words like “help” or “fast.”
 However, you might have more advanced students who can segment five or six sound words such as CCVCC or CCCVCC, which means you can move them to Switch It and incorporate more nonsense words to challenge phonemic manipulation.

 Grouping for Read It

-Next, take the data from the nonsense word reading test and use it to place and group students for the Read It activity.
+Next, take the data from the nonsense word reading test and use it to place and group students for the Read It activity, which is another very important core activity for beginning, kindergarten and early 1st-grade level readers.
 This process works in the same way as grouping for Switch It.

 Find where your student should be placed on the left column and follow the instructions on the right to identify what Read It word lists you need to use for each student.